theosaulus/BML-horseshoe-prior/README.md

 Currently the following datasets are available:
  - `mean` : Sparse mean estimation, i.e. the task of estimating the mean of a sparse vector from noisy observations.
+ - `reg` : Sparse linear regression, i.e. the task of estimating the coefficients of a linear model from noisy observations.
+ - `classification` : Sparse classification, i.e. the task of estimating the coefficients of a logistic regression model from noisy observations.
+ - `exp1` : First experiment of the paper.
+ - `exp2` : Second experiment of the paper.
+ - `exp3` : Third experiment of the paper.

 # Visualisation and results